-Avon House Preparatory School endeavours to use this information to support chidren with their English language skills across all subjects.
-It should be noted that support given as described in the EFL Policy will be given according to the pupil's needs as assessed by Mrs Wratten and Miss Erratt.
+Avon House Preparatory School endeavours to use this information to support children with their English language skills across all subjects.
+It should be noted that support given as described in the EAL Policy will be given according to the pupil's needs as assessed by the Inclusion Lead and the Head of MFL.

-Data compiled by Mrs Wratten (Extended Educational Provider) and Miss Erratt (Head of MFL).
+Data compiled by the Inclusion Lead and the Head of MFL.